danhermes/xamarin-book-examples/README.md

 # xamarin-book-examples
 These are the complete code examples for <i>Xamarin Mobile Application Development</i>, a book written by Dan Hermes and published by Apress that is an authoritative, four-hundred page journey through Xamarin.Forms, Xamarin.iOS, and Xamarin.Android, covering the entire breadth of the Xamarin platform!
 These 200+ code examples are freely downloadable here on GitHub and include both C# and XAML.

+Chapter 2 contains an intro example for just Xamarin.Forms.

 Chapters 3-8 folders each contain four solution folders:

 Xamarin.Forms C# <br/>